zamanehmcp/containers-workshop/Labs/Module 3 - Demo Building and Testing a Container Locally.md

   - README.md
 ```

-## Provision the Azure services required to complete the lab
+## Provision the Azure services required by the application

 ### Create an Azure Resource Group